MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx_summary.md

 ##### formula

-formula, as described in rxFormula.
+statistical model using symbolic formulas.
 The formula typically does not contain a response variable, i.e. it should be of the form ~ terms.